coq/coq/stdlib/doc/README.md

 - `make refman-html`
   Build the reference manual in HTML form into `_build/default/doc/refman-html`

-- `make refman-pdf`
-  Build the reference manual in PDF form into `_build/default/doc/refman-pdf`

 - `make stdlib-html`
-  Build Coq's standard library documentation into `_build/default/doc/stdlib/html`
+  Build the standard library documentation into `_build/default/doc/stdlib/html`

-- `make apidoc`
-  Build the ML API's documentation into `_build/default/_doc/_html`

 To build the Sphinx documentation without stopping at the first warning, change the value of the `SPHINXWARNOPT` variable (default is